Kelly Loeffler: Personal life

-In 2004, Loeffler married Jeffrey Sprecher, the founder and CEO of Intercontinental Exchange and Chairman of the New York Stock Exchange.
+In 2004, Loeffler married Jeffrey Sprecher, the founder and CEO of Intercontinental Exchange and chairman of the New York Stock Exchange.
 They live in Tuxedo Park, Atlanta, in a $10.5 million, 15,000 sqft estate, bought in 2013 in what was then the most expensive residential real estate transaction ever recorded in Atlanta.
 They have four additional homes and a condo.
-In November 2020, Newsweek reported Loeffler's and Sprecher's combined net worth at 800 million, making her the wealthiest sitting U.S. Senator at the time.
+In November 2020, Newsweek reported Loeffler's and Sprecher's combined net worth at 800 million, making her the wealthiest sitting U.S. senator at the time.

-Loeffler used a Bombardier Challenger 300 private jet for her Senate work and political campaigning.